Skip to main content Skip to footer

 RFID scanner

-Portable PCs like medical tablets can be equipped to scan barcodes placed on medications handled by the pharmacy department.
+Portable PCs like medical grade tablets can be equipped to scan barcodes placed on medications handled by the pharmacy department.
 This helps with tracking and inventory management.

 Closing Comments